Looking for things to do when spending a weekend in Budapest?

 Book | Guided Tour To The Matthias Church including Admission

-Standing tall on the eastern shore of the Danube is the majestic Hungarian Parliament Building, that is often referred to as one of the most attractive government buildings in the world.
+Standing tall on the eastern shore of the Danube is the majestic Hungarian Parliament Building, which is often referred to as one of the most attractive government buildings in the world.

-Although the Hungarian Assembly still gathers here regularly, the Parliament welcomes visitors that desire to admire the building’s impressive architecture and opulent interior.
+Although the Hungarian Assembly still gathers here regularly, the Parliament welcomes visitors who desire to admire the building’s impressive architecture and opulent interior.

 The interior of the building is absolutely breathtaking; the ornate Dome Hall, marble-lined Grand Stairway and the Holy Crown of Hungary just to mention a few.

-If you’re keen on joining a guided tour, we highly recommended to book your tour well in advance.
+If you’re keen on joining a guided tour, I highly recommend booking your tour well in advance.

-Therefore, we recommend to add it to your schedule of things to do in Budapest.
+Therefore, we recommend adding it to your schedule of things to do in Budapest.

 Where | Parliament Building